joshuamhtsang/jenkins_and_docker/README.md

 ## Running the Jenkins container.

-Build the Docker image using the Dockerfile in this repo.
+Build the Docker image using the Dockerfile in this repo (you may need sudo).

 $ docker build -t myjenkins .